 Chairperson since October 2014

-Director of the Royal Bank of Canada and Chairperson of the Gairdner Foundation.
-Co-founder and Co-Chair of the Canadian Children’s Literacy Foundation.
-Member, Board of Stanford University’s Center for Advanced Study in the Behavioral Sciences (CASBS), McGill’s Tanenbaum Open Science Institute (TOSI), the Trilateral Commission, and Chair of the McGill University Health Centre Interdisciplinary Initiative in Infection and Immunity (MI4).
-Among others, served on the boards of Four Seasons Hotels, Alcan, Yellow Media Inc., Hydro One (Ontario), and CGI Group, and as a member of the President’s Council of the New York Academy of Sciences, the Conference Board of Canada and the CD Howe Institute.
+Chairperson of the Gairdner Foundation, Co-founder and Co-Chair of the Canadian Children’s Literacy Foundation, Co-Chair of the Leader’s Council of McGill’s Tanenbaum Open Science Institute (TOSI), Advisor of the McGill University Health Centre Interdisciplinary Initiative in Infection and Immunity (MI4), and member of The Committee on the Future of Corporate Governance in Canada, Board of Stanford University’s Center for Advanced Study in the Behavioral Sciences (CASBS), and, the Trilateral Commission.
+Among others, served on the boards of the Royal Bank of Canada, Four Seasons Hotels, Alcan, Yellow Media Inc., Hydro One (Ontario), and CGI Group, and as a member of the President’s Council of the New York Academy of Sciences, the Conference Board of Canada and the CD Howe Institute.
 Served for over a decade as Principal and Vice Chancellor (President), McGill University; Former Vice-President (Research and International Relations), University of Toronto.
 Recipient of numerous domestic and international honorary degrees and awards of distinction.
-Officer of the Order of Canada, Officer of the Order of Quebec, Specially Elected Fellow of the Royal Society of Canada and Fellow of the Institute of Corporate Directors.
+Officer of the Order of Canada, l’Ordre National du Québec, Specially Elected Fellow of the Royal Society of Canada and Fellow of the Institute of Corporate Directors.

 Building on a distinguished career of clinical, scientific and policy contributions, qualifications include more than 25 years of senior administrative leadership concentrated in higher education, public policy and research and development; extensive board experience as a director on executive, human resources and compensation, governance, investment, finance and risk committees in the corporate and not-for-profit sectors.

-Corporate Director, Investment Committee, Human Resources and Compensation Committee (appointed Chair effective January 1, 2020), Risk Committee
+Corporate Director, Investment Strategy Committee, Human Resources and Compensation Committee (Chair), Risk Committee

 Director since September 2018

-Currently serves on the Board and as Chair of the Human Resources and Compensation Committee of Wajax Inc., on the Board and as Chair of the Management Resources and Compensation Committee of Emera Inc., on the Board and as Chair of the Stratford Festival and the Board of the University of Western Ontario.
-Previously served as Chair of the Boards of the Bank of Nova Scotia Jamaica and Scotiabank Trinidad & Tobago, as a Director and Chair of the Human Resources Committee of Dofasco Inc., as the Chair of the Board of Governors of the Canadian Bankers Association, and on the Dean’s Advisory Committee of the University of Western Ontario’s Richard Ivey Business School.
-Member and Honorary Fellow of the Advisory Council for Dalhousie University, Chair of the International Women’s Forum; and Board Member and Vice President of the Canadian Club of Toronto.
+Currently serves on the board and as Chair of the Human Resources and Compensation Committee of Wajax Inc., as an ex officio member of the board of the Stratford Festival.
+Previously served as Chair of the Boards of the Bank of Nova Scotia Jamaica and Scotiabank Trinidad & Tobago, as a Director and Chair of the Management Resources and Compensation Committee of Emera Inc., Director and Chair of the Human Resources Committee of Dofasco Inc., as the Chair of the Board of Governors of the Canadian Bankers Association.
+Previously served on the Board of the University of Western Ontario and the Dean’s Advisory Committee of the Richard Ivey Business School, former member and Honorary Fellow of the Advisory Council for Dalhousie University, former Chair of the International Women’s Forum; and former member and Vice President of the Canadian Club of Toronto.
 Holds an Honours Degree in Business Administration and an Honorary Doctorate from the University of Western Ontario.

 William ‘Mark’ Evans

-Venture Capital, Investment Committee, Human Resources and Compensation Committee, Risk Committee
+Early stage technology investor, Investment Strategy Committee, Human Resources and Compensation Committee, Risk Committee

 Director since May 2019

-Works with several early stage technology companies, including Animal Dynamics, DisplayLink, Five.AI, Headspace, MyTomorrows, Oak North, Oxford Nano Imaging (ONI), PaySend and The Hut Group.
-Joined Benchmark Capital’s Entrepreneur in Residence program in Silicon Valley (1999) and became a General Partner at Benchmark Europe/Balderton Capital from 2002 through 2015.
+Works with several early stage technology businesses.
+General Partner at Benchmark Europe/ Balderton Capital from 2002 through 2015.
 Co-founded TrustBridge Partners in China (2006) and Kindred Capital in Europe (2016).
-Former member (until 1999) of the Management Committee at Goldman Sachs.
-Holds a Master’s Degree in Economics from the University of Oxford and a BA in Economics from Queen’s University.
+General Partner and Management Committee member at Goldman Sachs.
+Master’s Degree in Economics from the University of Oxford and a BA in Economics from Queen’s University.

-Qualifications include 35 years’ experience working in Europe, Asia and the U.S.
+Qualifications include finance and technology investing experience in Europe, Asia and the U.S.

-Corporate Executive, Corporate Director, Investment Committee, Governance Committee (Chair)
+Corporate Executive, Corporate Director, Investment Strategy Committee, Governance Committee (Chair)

 Director since February 2017